kiitdev/kiit-site/docs/foundations/kiit-result.md

 ### Philosophy

-Most Result types treat success as inert — just a value.
-Here `Success.status: Passed` distinguishes "succeeded," "succeeded but pending," and "succeeded but excluded," instead of flattening them all to `true`. `E` stays fully generic rather than locked to kiit-codes' `Err`, so `Try<T>`, `Option<T>`, `Outcome<T>`, and `Validated<T>` can all share one `Result<T, E>` instead of needing separate types — the tradeoff is that nothing ties `Failure.status` to `Failure.error` at compile time, deliberately accepted rather than fixed.
+Most Result types treat success as inert: just a value.
+Here `Success.status: Passed` distinguishes "succeeded," "succeeded but pending," and "succeeded but excluded," instead of flattening them all to `true`. `E` stays fully generic rather than locked to kiit-codes' `Err`, so `Try<T>`, `Option<T>`, `Outcome<T>`, and `Validated<T>` can all share one `Result<T, E>` instead of needing separate types.
+The tradeoff: nothing ties `Failure.status` to `Failure.error` at compile time, and that's deliberate, not an oversight.
 The ergonomic path (`restricted(err)`, and every other builder) already pairs them correctly by default; bypassing the builders and setting an unrelated `status` explicitly is the one way they can disagree.

-There are two ways to build a value — a plain constructor and `Builder<E>` — because they serve different situations: the constructor is for no-ceremony construction with no `Builder` in scope, `Builder<E>` is the status-aware convenience path when implementing `Outcomes`/`Options`/`Tries` or a custom class.
+There are two ways to build a value, a plain constructor and `Builder<E>`, because they serve different situations: the constructor is for no-ceremony construction with no `Builder` in scope, `Builder<E>` is the status-aware convenience path when implementing `Outcomes`/`Options`/`Tries` or a custom class.

 <Spacer />

 ### Comparisons

-kiit-result's operators aren't novel in themselves — nearly every one has a direct precedent in Rust's `Result`, kotlin-result, or both.
+kiit-result's operators aren't novel in themselves.
+Nearly every one has a direct precedent in Rust's `Result`, kotlin-result, or both.
 The actual differentiator is the status taxonomy fused onto both branches, not the operator surface:

 | kiit-result | kotlin-result | Swift | Rust |
 |---|---|---|---|